c0zy1/writeups-site/_posts/2025-07-21-ropemporium fluff.md

 Finding the required bytes

-There are to methods i found(the python one is from a write up i examined):
+There are two methods i found(the python one is from a write up i examined):

 1. manually search in gdb
     ![vmmap](/assets/ropemporium fluff/vmmap.png)